-District (LACSD) proudly presents the 2021 annual water quality report covering all testing performed between January 1 and December 31, 2021.
+DISTRICT (LACSD) proudly presents the

+2022 annual water quality report covering all testing performed between January 1 and December 31, 2022.
 At LACSD, we are committed to ensuring a safe, dependable water supply for our community.
 We continually monitor the drinking water that we deliver to be sure that it meets or exceeds all state and federal standards.
 In addition to monitoring the water, we also maintain and work to improve the reservoir, pressure reducing stations, water mains, service lines and fire hydrants that make up your water system.
-We seek new and more efficient methods to deliver the highest quality drinking water possible.
-Our staff is available 24 hours a day for emergencies and regularly work 7 days a week to overcome increasingly difficult challenges of source water protection, drought preparedness, water conservation and everchanging regulations while striving to increase community education and awareness to better serve the needs of all our water users.
+We seek more efficient and innovative methods to deliver the highest quality drinking water possible.
+Our staff is available 24 hours a day for emergencies and regularly work 7 days a week to overcome increasingly difficult challenges of source water protection, drought preparedness, conservation and ever-changing regulations while striving to increase community education and awareness to better serve the needs of all our water users.
 Please remember that we are always available should you ever need any information about your water quality.